crufters/actio/examples/README.md

 In other words, since our little `MyService` has `AuthenticationService` as a dependency, the many endpoints of the `AuthenticationService` get exposed as endpoint as well.
 So let's try to curl them - let's try to log in.

 Here we run into the problem of not knowing what the API looks like.
-A builtin API explorer is coming soon, but for now we can check the [`models.ts`](../src/service/authentication/models.ts) of each service.
+A builtin API explorer and OpenAPI etc. exports are coming soon, but for now we can check the [`models.ts`](../src/service/authentication/models.ts) of each service.

 By grepping for `login`, we can see this request type: